memobank-logo-alt

 Gestion des accès utilisateurs dans l'interface Memo Bank

-Ring-fenced account features
+Safeguarding account features

 Image

-About the ring-fenced account
+About the safeguarding account

 Account name: Ring-fenced account (cannot be modified)